-There are two ranks in the Tribe of Mic-O-Say: Braves and Warriors / Honored Women.
+There are two ranks in Mic-O-Say: Braves and Warriors / Honored Women.
 The two divisions of Warriors are Hardway Warriors and Honorary Warriors.
-Hardway Warriors entered the Tribe before their 18th birthday, whereas Honorary Warriors and Honored Women entered the Tribe after their 18th birthday.
+Hardway Warriors entered Mic-O-Say before their 18th birthday, whereas Honorary Warriors and Honored Women entered Mic-O-Say after their 18th birthday.

 There are three categories of paint responsibilities: Working Paint for the Hardway Warriors, the Tribal Council, and the Council of Chieftains.

 Working Paint for the Hardway Warriors and the order in which they are earned is as follows:

 Firebuilder -- Orange Paint.
 Their responsibility is to build and tend all fires upon the altars of Friendship and Warmth, that we may have light for ceremonies.

 Tom-Tom Beater -- Green Paint.
 They beat the drums that send forth the call that will bring members to ceremony, as well as beat the drums for the Dance of Joy.

 Runner -- Blue Paint.
 They serve as messengers and escorts.
 It is their job to make sure the candidates get where they are going, when they are supposed to be there.

 Keeper of the Sacred Bundle -- Yellow Paint.
 It is their duty to keep the Customs and Traditions of Mic-O-Say.

 Shaman -- Purple Paint.
 Their duty is to aid the Tribal Council and in doing so, prepare themselves for this future responsibility.
 Orientation for first year campers is also their responsibility.